0x646e78/ansible-role-ossec-client/README.md

 ansible-role-ossec-client
 =========================

-Ansible for to install and configure an OSSEC IDS Client
+Ansible role to install and configure an OSSEC IDS Client

 Credits
 -------